St. Albert Trail

 St. Albert Trail is a major arterial road connecting the cities of Edmonton and St. Albert, Alberta.
 It is part of a 40 km continuous roadway that runs through Sherwood Park, Edmonton, and St. Albert that includes Wye Road, Sherwood Park Freeway, Whyte Avenue, portions of University Avenue and Saskatchewan Drive, and Groat Road.

 The route begins as Groat Road, and becomes St. Albert Trail at 118 Avenue (at a traffic circle with traffic lights).
 At the interchange with Yellowhead Trail, the road becomes part of Alberta Highway 2.
 After only a few blocks (137 Avenue) the road now becomes Mark Messier Trail, as it moves away from central Edmonton.
 At the Edmonton – St. Albert boundary the road was known as St. Albert Road until early 2009 when St. Albert City Council approved a name change from St. Albert Road to St. Albert Trail.
 St. Albert Trail keeps this designation throughout that city, before exiting the city boundaries to the north where it becomes a divided highway as far north as Morinville.
 North of the St. Albert boundary the road has no other name than Highway 2.

-Two smaller segments of St. Albert Trail also exists as local roads, separated from the artery when Edmonton expanded its grid system of streets, and cut it off.
-They are a southbound only at 111 Avenue & 127 Street, and a two way from 112 Avenue to 117 Avenue.
+Two smaller segments of St. Albert Trail also exist as local roads, separated from the artery when Edmonton expanded its grid system of streets, and cut them off.
+They are a southbound-only from 111 Avenue to 127 Street, and a two-way from 112 Avenue to 117 Avenue.